 This policy shall remain in effect until further guidance is provided from the Office of the Chancellor.

 An overarching principle to which the University of Nebraska–Lincoln ascribes is that Every Person and Every Interaction Matters.
 This facial covering policy has been established because we respect and care for ourselves and every person that we encounter on campus.

 The Centers for Disease Control and Prevention (CDC) has acknowledged that use of facial coverings can help to slow the spread of COVID-19 in our communities.
 A facial covering can reduce the trajectory of expelled respiratory droplets, which pose risk to those around you.
 When you wear a face covering, you demonstrate care about the health and safety of those in our campus community.

 There are no universal design standards for facial coverings.
-However, the covering must extend from the bridge of the nose to below the chin.
+However, coverings must extend from the bridge of the nose to below the chin.

-- Regardless of the type used, a mask should not be designed with an exhalation valve.
+- Regardless of the type used, masks should not be designed with exhalation valves.